Nested smoothing algorithms for inference and tracking of heterogeneous multi-scale state-space systems: Introduction

-{ In the last few years, other algorithms with nested, or layered, structures (in the vein of SMC$^2$, NPF or NHF) have been proposed in ordert to address inference in high-dimensional, complex models.
-The most recent examples are the \gls{stpf} \cite{Beskos17} and the \gls{nsmc} \cite{Naesseth19}.
-Both methods are intended to outperform classical sequential Monte Carlo (SMC) in high dimensional systems.
+{ In the last few years, other algorithms with nested, or layered, structures (in the vein of SMC$^2$, NPF or NHF) have been proposed in order to address inference in high-dimensional, complex models.
+The most recent examples are the \gls{stpf} \cite{Beskos17} and the \gls{nsmc} method \cite{Naesseth19}.
+Both techniques are intended to outperform classical sequential Monte Carlo (SMC) in high dimensional systems.
 They rely on spatial structures within the state space (a Markov random field in \cite{Naesseth19} and an auto-regressive structure in \cite{Beskos17}) and, therefore, they may be useful to tackle multiple spatial scales. }

-{ One of the most typical examples of multi-scale systems is the two-scale Lorenz 96 model \cite{Lorenz96,Carlu18,Arnold13}.
+{ One of the most typical examples of multi-scale systems is the two-scale Lorenz 96 model \cite{Arnold13,Carlu18,Lorenz96}.
 This is a simplified weather model which includes different spatial and temporal scales.
 Specifically, it is a heterogeneous multi-scale model, i.e. a model where the macro-scale level description needs to be completed by the data extracted from a micro-scale level \cite{Vanden07}.
-The coupling of both scales can be handled in two different ways: \begin{itemize} \item applying parameterization \cite{Arnold13,Pavliotis08,Vissio18} or \item using a macro-micro solver \cite{Weinan03,Weinan05}. \end{itemize} The former is a method used to replace the contribution of the micro-scale level of the model by a simplified process that depends only on the slow state variables of the macro scale.
-Once the model is simplified to a single scale, many other algorithms can be used to estimate the evolution of the macro-scale process, that is usually the scale of interest.} However, the latter method aims at estimating both scales and avoids any simplification of the model.
-Inference in the two-scale Lorenz 96 model has been addressed using algorithms such as particles filters \cite{Yeong20,Miguez15eus,Lingala12}, Gaussian filters \cite{Shen18,Tsuyuki12,Pulido18,Grooms15} or a combination of different methods \cite{Grooms21,Santitissadeekorn15}.
+The coupling of both scales can be handled in two different ways: \begin{itemize} \item applying parameterization \cite{Arnold13,Pavliotis08,Vissio18} or \item using a macro-micro solver \cite{Weinan03,Weinan05}. \end{itemize} On one hand, parameterization is used to replace the contribution of the micro-scale level of the model by a simplified process that depends only on the slow state variables of the macro scale.
+Once the model is simplified to a single scale, many other algorithms can be used to estimate the evolution of the macro-scale process, that is usually the scale of interest.} On the other hand, micro-macro solvers keep both scales and avoid any simplification of the model.
+Inference in the two-scale Lorenz 96 model has been addressed using algorithms such as particles filters \cite{Lingala12,Miguez15eus,Yeong20}, different Kalman filters \cite{Grooms15,Pulido18,Shen18,Tsuyuki12} or a combination of different methods \cite{Grooms21,Santitissadeekorn15}.